iamsleepy/helixToolTutorial/README.md

 You can choose any head with exercise to work on and compare it with answer heads of them.
 The steps are in your visual studio task list.

-This is solution is assumed that your maya is installed on default folder.
+This is solution is assumed that your Maya is installed in the default folder (C:\Program files\Autodesk\Maya 2016).

 If you have installed in a different folder, please change the additional include and lib directory setting of the project.